japaric/xargo/README.md

     permissions](https://github.com/rust-lang/rust/issues/36488) of the
     `rust/src/jemalloc` directory. `chmod -R +x rust/src/jemalloc` should do the trick.

-  - When using compiler plugins (e.g. `serde_derive`) the target triple must be provided even when compiling for the host platform due to the way cargo handles compiler plugins.
+- When using compiler plugins (e.g. `serde_derive`) the target triple must be provided even when compiling for the host platform due to the way cargo handles compiler plugins. i.e. use `xargo build --target x86_64-unknown-linux-gnu` instead of just `xargo build`.
+(Surprisingly, these commands are NOT the same to Cargo)

 ## License